List of Major League Baseball mascots: Orbit (Houston Astros)

 Orbit is the mascot of the Houston Astros.
 Orbit represents a green space alien with antennae, in keeping with the Space City theme of the city of Houston.
 Originally serving as team mascot from 1990 until 1999, he was replaced by a new mascot, Junction Jack.

-To coincide with the Astros' move to the American League West and unveiling of their new uniforms, caps, and logo, Orbit was reintroduced on November 2, 2012 to serve as the Astros' mascot once more for 2013 and beyond.
+To coincide with the Astros' move to the American League West and unveiling of their new uniforms, caps, and logo, Orbit was reintroduced on November 2, 2012, to serve as the Astros' mascot once more for 2013 and beyond.
+Orbit was inducted into the Mascot Hall of Fame in 2024.